 You planned your trip to Bulgaria.
 You checked all the main points of interest in the country and you booked your accommodations… and you have read about its history, culture, modern life and places for partying.
 But did you include Plovdiv in your itinerary?
 To understand Bulgaria you HAVE TO spend some time in Plovdiv, it’s old but also new cultural capital and one of the oldest cities in the world.

-Your visit to Plovdiv can be focused on few of the cities’ features.
+Your visit to Plovdiv can focus on a few of the cities’ features.
 One and inevitable of them is history.
 No matter where you go, you will always find something connected with its history that goes back to 6,000 BC.
 Then, you may be surprised by the ubiquitous presence of culture and art.

 1 – Plovdiv is a Romantic City

 Plovdiv is a romantic city.
-Night walk in the city center is as romantic as the wandering the streets of Taormina in Sicily
+Night walk in the city centre is as romantic as the wandering the streets of Taormina in Sicily.

-It will be the European capital of culture in 2019.
+The city is one of the European capitals of culture in 2019.
 It is the first ever Bulgarian city chosen to be a centre of the European culture for a whole year.
-Don’t worry, 2019 may seem far away but Plovdiv is known for its cultural vibes since centuries and even during the communist era was known as the cultural capital of Bulgaria.
+Plovdiv is known for its cultural traditions for centuries and even during the communist era was famous as the cultural capital of Bulgaria.

 3 – Plovdiv is a Multicultural City